 In the following years Taylor contributed a couple of tracks to motion picture soundtracks, including her contribution to the soundtrack to the movie ‘Flawless’, ‘Planet Love’, which also made its way to the top slot of Billboard’s Dance Music/Club Play chart.

-More recently she participated in VH1’s series ‘Re-making’, giving her the opportunity to work with top producer Rodney Jerkins, aka Darkchild, the man behind ‘The Boy Is Mine’ (Brandy & Monica), ‘You Rock My World’ (Michael Jackson), and a string of other smash hits.
+In 2005 she participated in VH1’s series ‘Re-making’, giving her the opportunity to work with top producer Rodney Jerkins, aka Darkchild, the man behind ‘The Boy Is Mine’ (Brandy & Monica), ‘You Rock My World’ (Michael Jackson), and a string of other smash hits.
 Result of this collaboration is the vibrant song ‘Right Now’.

 2007 saw Taylor back on Top 10 territory collaborating with dj Manny Lehman on ‘I'm Not Featuring You’.